It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: SUPPLEMENT TO EXPERIMENTS

 The Newton Raphson algorithm has quadratic convergence, where $\alpha = 2$, and the Secant method has superlinear convergence, with $\alpha = \phi = 1.618...$ \citep{atkinson2008introduction}.
 To (empirically) check the convergence of an algorithm, where $x_n$ are the updated values, and $x$ the true value, we plot $\log(|x_{n+1}-x|)$ versus $\log(x_n - x)$ and record the gradient of the best fit line for our 10,000 iterations at $k = 100$ across all our vector pairs and angles (25,000 observations) in the bivariate Normal case for both feature hashing and random projections.

 Equation~\eqref{def_convergence} gives the motivation behind this, since

 The boxplots in Figures \ref{boxplot_convergence_FH} and \ref{boxplot_convergence_RP} show the empirical $\alpha$ and $C$ for each run.
 The interquartile range of $\alpha$ for Newton Raphson is close to 2, but is less than $\phi$ for the Secant method.
-For {\tt CV-EM}, the interquartile range is slightly above 1, and hence the convergence of {\tt CV-EM} could either be linear or super-linear.
+For {\tt CV-FP}, the interquartile range is slightly above 1, and hence the convergence of {\tt CV-FP} could either be linear or super-linear.

-However, the empirical $C$ for {\tt CV-EM} is the lowest out of {\tt MLE-NR} and {\tt MLE-Secant}, which explains why there is faster convergence for {\tt CV-EM} in the number of update steps required.
+However, the empirical $C$ for {\tt CV-FP} is the lowest out of {\tt MLE-NR} and {\tt MLE-Secant}, which explains why there is faster convergence for {\tt CV-FP} in the number of update steps required.

 We leave this open for future work: to prove (or disprove) that the CVE has superlinear convergence, and that $C$ is lower than both Newton Raphson and the Secant method {\bf across all exponential families} satisfying the conditions in Theorem~\ref{equal_variances_theorem_thingy}.